nvpro-samples/nvpro_core/nvvk/README.md

 VkImageView swapImageView = m_swapChain.getActiveImageView();

 // or you may always render offline int your own framebuffer
-// and then simply blit into the backbuffer
+// and then simply blit into the backbuffer.
+NOTE: use
+// m_swapChain.getWidth() / getHeight() to get blit dimensions,
+// actual swap chain image size may differ from requested width/height.
 VkImage swapImage = m_swapChain.getActiveImage();
 vkCmdBlitImage(cmd, ... swapImage ...);